peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 <!--
 First.
 If you are a library developer, **I recommend Hatch.**

-You can choose to use this with pip-tools, to manage dependencies.
+I'll recommend to use this with pip-tools, managing dependencies.

-You should understand the pip and back-end you choose, But you will be able to do most of what you want to do.
+But you should understand the pip and back-end you choose, but you will be able to do most of what you want to do.

+It's maintained actively by PyPA, so I think it's a good idea to use it for work or other projects.
+And surely, it works with `pyproject.toml` spec, the PEP six-hundred twenty-one style.
 -->

 ---